ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 ## Map Matching to a Dynamic Map

 Map Matching (MM) describes the process of fitting (often noisy) recorded points to the trajectory of a vehicle on a static map.
-[IMG?]
 A typical use of MM is a navigation systen, where the gps points of a car get matched to a street network graph.

 In Dynamic Map Matching (DMM), instead of matching to a static map, we match to moving targets on an underlying static graph.
 In our case, the GTFS shapes can be represented as a directed graph \\(G_\texttt{network}\\).